mortezakowkabi/jcb-persian-documentation/006-Basic-Fields.md

 When enabled, JCB automatically:

 1. Converts the label or value into a language constant.
-2. Adds it to your component’s language file.
+2. Adds it to your component's language file.
 3. Replaces the XML label/value with the language string.

 Example: